bmc/spark-hive-udf/README.md

 This project is just an example, containing several [Hive User Defined Functions][] (UDFs), for use in Apache Spark.
-It's intended to demonstrate how to build a Hive UDF in Scala and use it within [Apache Spark][].
+It's intended to demonstrate how to build a Hive UDF in Scala or Java and use it within [Apache Spark][].

 ## Why use a Hive UDF?